Create a tab and navigate

 selector: "button.submit",

-llmFallback: "Click the submit button"
+llmFallback: "Click submit"

 })